Testing symmetry on quantum computers: Introduction

 In this paper, we show how a quantum computer can test for symmetries of quantum states and channels generated by quantum circuits.
 In fact, our quantum-computational tests actually quantify how symmetric a state or channel is.
 Given that asymmetry (i.e., breaking of symmetry) is a useful resource in a wide variety of contexts while being potentially difficult for a classical computer to verify, our tests are helpful in determining how useful a state will be for certain quantum information processing tasks.
 Additionally, our tests are in the spirit of the larger research program of using quantum computers to understand fundamental quantum-mechanical properties of high-dimensional quantum states, such as symmetry and entanglement, that are out of reach for classical computers.
+Here, we give explicit algorithmic descriptions of our tests, connect to known applications of interest, and provide a general framework that facilitates new applications and research in this area.
+We augment these contributions by providing novel resource-theoretic results as well.

 We begin our development in Section~\ref{sec:sym-ext-G}\ by introducing a general form of symmetry of quantum states that captures both the extendibility of bipartite states \cite{W89a,DPS02,DPS04}, as well as symmetries of a single quantum system with respect to a group of unitary transformations \cite{MS13,MS14}.
 This generalization allows for incorporating several kinds of symmetry tests into a single framework.
 We call this notion $G$-symmetric extendibility, and we discuss two different forms of it.